Office of Community & Homeless Services (OCHS)

 The Youth Homelessness Demonstration Program (YHDP) is a federally funded program that supports the creation of innovative projects to effectively prevent and end youth and young adult homelessness.
 For more information, consult the Snohomish County Coordinated Community Plan.

-OCHS client services staff provide direct services to clients of the Housing and Essential Needs Program and the Investing In Futures Initiative and are located in the Human Services Department customer service area on the lower level of the Drewel Building.
+OCHS client services staff provide direct services to clients of the Housing and Essential Needs Program and to clients in Coordinated Entry.
+Direct service staff are located in the Human Services Department customer service area on the lower level of the Drewel Building.
 The administrative offices of OCHS are located on the fourth floor of the West Administration building.
 To contact us, please call 425-388-7200.